Introduction to Fourier Optics

 plt.show()

-Figure 1— Phase modulation effect of a thin lens on an incident plane wave. (a) The quadratic phase profile introduced by the lens at z=0. (b) The wavefront shape in the x-z plane after passing through the lens, showing how the initially flat wavefront is transformed into a converging spherical wavefront.
+Figure 1— Phase modulation effect of a thin lens on an incident plane wave. (a) The quadratic phase profile introduced by the lens at z=0. (b) The wavefront shape in the x-z plane after passing through the lens (twilight colormap: phase from \(-\pi\) to \(+\pi\) rad), showing how the initially flat wavefront is transformed into a converging spherical wavefront.

 This transmission function is crucial in Fourier optics as it allows us to mathematically model how a lens transforms an incident field.
-When placed in the path of a light wave, the lens modifies the wavefront according to this transmission factor, effectively performing a spatial Fourier transform of the input field at its focal plane.
+When placed in the path of a light wave, the lens modifies the wavefront according to this transmission factor.
+As will be shown in the next lecture, a lens performs an exact spatial Fourier transform of the input field at its back focal plane.

 Generalization to Arbitrary Thickness Objects